Gloria Wade-Gayles

-Gloria Wade-Gayles (born 1938) is a Professor for Comparative Women's Studies at Spelman College.
-She is the founding director of the SIS Oral History Project and RESONANCE choral performance group at Spelman.
+Gloria Wade-Gayles (née Gloria Jean Wade; July 1, 1937 – January 27, 2026) was an American educator and author.
+She was a Professor for Comparative Women's Studies at Spelman College, and the founding director of the SIS Oral History Project and RESONANCE choral performance group at Spelman.

-Biography
+Life and career

-Gloria Jean Wade was born in Memphis, Tennessee in the Jim Crow South.
+Gloria Jean Wade was born in Memphis, Tennessee, in the Jim Crow South.
 She grew up in a low-income neighborhood with her mother Bertha, grandmother Nola Ginger Reese, sister, aunt, and three uncles.
 Her father lived in Chicago and made annual trips to be together.
 Her mother fostered a love of literature and reading, and encouraged her daughters to excel in school.

 She attended LeMoyne College in 1955, which was the only college that would accept Black students, with a full scholarship.
-She earned her BA in English in 1959, graduating cum laude with distinction, and earned her master's degree from Boston University as a Woodrow Wilson Fellow.
+She earned her BA degree in English in 1959, graduating cum laude with distinction, and earned her master's degree from Boston University as a Woodrow Wilson Fellow.
 She was an active member of the Boston Committee on Racial Equity (CORE).
 She continued to work for civil rights, and was arrested for participating in peaceful demonstrations.
-She taught at Spelman college for one year in 1963, but was dismissed for her outspoken activism.
+She taught at Spelman College for one year in 1963, but was dismissed for her outspoken activism.
 She then taught at Howard University in Washington, D.C.

-She married Joseph Nathan Gayles in 1967.
+In 1967, she married Joseph Nathan Gayles.
 The family returned to Atlanta to raise their two children.

-She earned her doctoral degree in American Studies from Emory University in 1981.
+Wade-Gayles earned her doctoral degree in American Studies from Emory University in 1981.
 In 1983, she was an assistant professor at Talladega College and won the 2nd Annual Pilgrim Press National Manuscript Competition.
 She returned to Spelman College the same year and became a tenured faculty member.

+Wade-Gayles died on January 27, 2026, at the age of 88.